 Walk where Jesus walked

-Dr. Patrick Russell, Sacred Heart's vice president for academic affairs, said, “The opportunity to be at this site and place our hands on the soil trod 2,000 years ago is as spiritually inspiring as it is academically satisfying.
+Dr. Patrick Russell, Sacred Heart's vice president for academic affairs, said, “The opportunity to be at these sites and place our hands on the soil trod 2,000 years ago is as spiritually inspiring as it is academically satisfying.
 The dirt under our fingernails may be the very dirt that clung to Jesus' sandals.”
-Russell participated in the dig during the summers of 2012 and 2013.
+Russell has participated in the dig each summer since the program's inception.

 Among the many striking finds from the time of Jesus are two private houses, a Roman road leading into the city, and numerous small artifacts from daily life such as coins, pottery and fishhooks.
 Russell himself uncovered an iron nail from the Roman period.